-If you dedicate a higher percentage of your income to one category, review your expenses in that category and consider if there is room for you to cut back (with the exception of savings, of course).
+If you dedicate a higher percentage of your income to one category, review your expenses in that category and consider if you could cut back (with the exception of savings, of course).

 If you need to make some changes, look first at reducing spending on items that are not considered necessary.
 Often, you'll find that with some work and dedication, you can reduce variable expenses.
-Carefully consider whether what you are buying is a luxury or a necessity.
+Carefully consider whether your purchases are luxuries or necessities.

 Reducing other expenses can be more challenging.
-If you are way out of line in a big category like "Home" or "Transportation," you may want talk with a financial mentor or adviser to see if downsizing, moving, or getting a less expensive car are good ideas.
+If you are way out of line in a big category like "Home" or "Transportation," you may want talk with a financial mentor or adviser to see if downsizing, moving or getting a less expensive car would be a good idea.
 While these expenses can be reduced, doing so requires serious change.